 1.About the Service

-DependencyWatch.io is a free, public, informational tool.
-It lets a user paste the contents of a dependency manifest or lockfile (such as package-lock.json, pnpm-lock.yaml, yarn.lock, bun.lockb or requirements.txt) into the browser and receive an indication of whether any package versions in that input match entries in a curated database of publicly-disclosed supply-chain compromise incidents maintained by Precursor Security.
+DependencyWatch.io is a free, public, informational tool operated from the United Kingdom by Precursor Security.
+It lets a user paste the contents of a dependency manifest or lockfile (such as package-lock.json, pnpm-lock.yaml, yarn.lock, bun.lockb or requirements.txt) into the browser and receive an indication of whether any package versions in that input match entries in a community-curated database of publicly-disclosed supply-chain compromise incidents.

 The scan runs client-side in the user's browser.
 The Service also publishes hardening recommendations, an incident feed, and a form for users to submit suspected incidents for triage.